-Most residents will establish a panel of patients in our Housestaff practice.
+Residents will establish a panel of patients in our Housestaff practice.
 In your practice you are supervised by full time general pediatric attendings.
 As an intern you will be paired one to one with a faculty member.
 As you gain experience as a PGY 2 and PGY 3 you will be become part of a group practice of approximately 6 residents supervised by three faculty members.
-Select residents will have the opportunity to establish their continuity experience in a “private practice” setting.

 6. Do you offer a second ½ day of ambulatory experience?

 We offer all our PGY2 and PGY3 residents the opportunity to have an additional ½ day of ambulatory experience.
 This can be in the continuity clinic, a private practioner’s office or in subspecialty of your choice.
 The opportunity to spend ½ day in a subspecialty clinic for two year is a very unique experience only offered by a handful of programs throughout the country